-- Wash the hull and bottom immediately after lifting the vessel out of the water. - Wash all parts inside, also under the floorboards. - Leave all lockers, drawers, and cabin and wardrobe doors open. - Remove the carpets. - Store the carpets and cushions indoors in a dry place. - If this is not possible, make sure that the cushions are dry and position them on their side. - Ensure good ventilation in the boat.
+- Wash the hull and bottom immediately after lifting the vessel out of the water. - Wash all parts inside, also under the floorboards. - Leave all lockers, drawers, and cabin and wardrobe doors open. - Remove the carpets. - Store the carpets and cushions indoors in a dry place. - If this is not possible, make sure that the cushions are dry and position them on their side. - Disconnect and service the fridge. - Switch off the power and disconnect the power supply. - Defrost the fridge.